h2oai/h2o-3/h2o-docs/src/product/tutorials/dl/dl.md

   ![Parsing Data](../images/DL_Parse.png)

-  **NOTE**: Make sure the parse is complete by clicking the **View Job** button and confirming progress is 100% before continuing to the next step, model building.
+  >**NOTE**: Make sure the parse is complete by confirming progress is 100% before continuing to the next step, model building.
 For small datasets, this should only take a few seconds, but larger datasets take longer to parse.

 ##Building a Model